Creating Your Retirement Strategy

 A Prudent Retirement Strategy Also Entertains Different Consequences

-Financial professionals often use multiple-probability simulations to try and assess the degree of financial risk to a retirement strategy, in case of an unexpected outcome.
+To craft a robust retirement strategy, it is essential to consider your overall financial situation.
+Seeking guidance from a financial professional can help provide important insights that you may not have considered.
+Professionals often use multiple-probability simulations to try and assess the degree of financial risk to a retirement strategy, in case of an unexpected outcome.
 These simulations can help to inform the financial professional and the retiree or pre-retiree about the “what ifs” that may affect a strategy.
 They also consider sequence of returns risk, which refers to the uncertainty of the order of returns an investor may receive over an extended period of time.2

 Let a Retirement Strategy Guide You